 is a photographer living in Portland, Oregon.
-Born in Chicago, he migrated to Portland after college and fell in love with the Pacific Northwest, a place of stunning natural landscapes.
-After living in southern California for awhile and receiving his PhD in organizational psychology, Jim pursued a career in educational research and development.
-Presently he is a self-taught photographer who has been guided by various teachers, mentors, and muses over the past decade.
+Born in Chicago, he migrated to the West after college and fell in love with the Pacific Northwest, a place of stunning natural landscapes.
+After living briefly in Southern California to obtain his PhD in organizational psychology, Jim settled in Portland to pursue a long career in educational research and development before turning to photography as a serious endeavor.

-Jim is a psychologist so people and human environments have become the focus of his photography in recent years.
+Jim is a psychologist so people and human environments are also a focus of his photography.
 Primary interests include street photography and portraiture, classic and modern architecture, travel photography, and simply documenting the everyday places we humans live and interact in.

 Juried group exhibitions